kowith337/CustomHosts-via-hostsmgr/index.md

 - - - - -
 ## Warning before use!
 If you are...
+- Read the news and/or article directly from big brother's search engine results, with the lightweigh load from the big brother's engine called `AMP`!
+- Let the big brother suggest the word to searching something, while you're submitting keystroke to them!
+(Yes, every letters you've typed!!)
 - Stuck at some site that still rely to connecting to proper ads and/or tracking servers before getting/reading/viewing/watching contents.
-- Read the news and/or article directly from big brother's search engine results, with the lightweigh load from the big brother's engine called `AMP`!
 - Want to allow YouTube to save your watched history, partially watched video that remember position before you leave, etc.
 - Using Facebook (either for free or not) over mobile data that your carrier have the `Free Basics` service available.
 - Integrate or login with your Facebook accounts into third party apps and/or games.